External Research Grant Applications Process

 IMPORTANT: Please contact the Grants Team as early as possible to advise about your potential grant application or to ask any questions about the process.

 This applies to all Expressions of Interest (for research projects), Preliminary Research Proposals, Full Research Proposals, on-line submissions, research tenders etc. where you are named as a participant, including those submitted by another university.
-The Navigating the Grant Application Process Flowchart (pdf) may help you with your grant application.
+The Grant Application Process Flowchart (pdf) outlines the Southern Cross University submission process.

 Step 1: Inform Grants Team

-Please inform the SCU Grants Team of all SCU grant submissions at the application phase, i.e. prior to submission.
+Please inform the Southern Cross University Grants Team of all Southern Cross University grant submissions at the application phase, i.e. prior to submission.